spiperac/bCTF/README.md

 # bCTF

 Just another scoreboard system for hosting a CTF style games.
-We, at the BalCCon\dot\org, were using CTFd for quite some time ( inspiration for styling obvious), and we decided that we need some more features like: easier challenge deployment, controll small set of docker containers, more interactions and informations feeded to players, etc...
+We, at the BalCCon\dot\org, were using CTFd for quite some time ( that's why that ui looks familiar ...), and we decided that we need some more features like: easier challenge deployment, controll small set of docker containers running challenges, more interactions and informations feeded to players, etc...
 Thus bCTF came to existence.

 ## Features

 * CTFTime.org compatible scoreboard feed
-* News and (automatic) Events feed on home page
+* News and Events feed on home page
+* Automatic Challenges Importer
 * Challenges, categories, hints, flags, files ...
     * Chhallenges visibility can be toggled
-    * Challenge file uploads work out of box with S3, Docker, or bCTF host
+    * Challenge file uploads work out of box with S3, Dropbox, or bCTF host
     * First Blood!
 List showing teams who scored challenge first
+    * Points degradation system - optional and off by default - can be configured from admin interface
 * Live scoreboard
     * Graph with top 10 teams
     * Table with team names, ranks, points, and (optional) country
 * Account management system with captcha (captcha is #TODO atm)
     * You can ban/unban user accounts
+    * Accounts are using gravatars
+* Pages interface for creating custom pages ( auto-added to top menu)
 * Admin interface
 * Backup & Restore
 * CTF Timer ( start and stop time)